lets-dial/letsdial/README.md

-Here is the `README.md` format you requested for **Letsdial** with a similar structure to the example you provided:
+Sure!
+Here's the updated `README.md` without the `#` section visible in the Table of Contents:

 ```markdown
 # Welcome to the official repository of Letsdial